How many times have you heard this content marketing strategy adage?

-So, he packaged the blog post series into a paid eBook.
-Currently, he sells its second edition for $29.99.
+So, he packaged the blog post series first into a paid eBook and now into a full course.
+Currently, he is selling it for $99:

 If you add value and help your audience through your blog, your audience will actually wait to get an opportunity to pay you back.

-Pat Flynn started his entrepreneurial journey by selling an eBook at $19.95 on GreenExamAcademy.com.
+Pat Flynn started his entrepreneurial journey by selling an eBook at $19.95 (and then later $29.95) on GreenExamAcademy.com.

 After his first month of sales, he found that 25–30% of respondents purchased his eBook not because they needed it, but because they passed the exam using Pat’s free content.

 The reason they purchased the book was “because you finally gave me a way to pay you back for what you did for me.”

 The bottom line is that your audience will show the most love to the high-quality content that they find most value-adding and helpful.

 So, find it through your data and attempt to get more exposure for it.